 In the General Surgery Section, surgical trainees train under faculty with a broad range of general surgery subspecialty disciplines at the Health Sciences Centre and St. Boniface General Hospital, as well as at community hospitals in Winnipeg, Selkirk and rural Manitoba.

-Established in 1907, the Section of Orthopaedic Surgery specialties include spine, arthroplasty, foot and ankle, hand, sports, trauma, upper extremity, lower extremity and paediatrics.
-The section is part of innovative research initiatives that benefit patient care, residents and stakeholders in the Orthopaedic and academic communities.
+Established in 1907, the Section of Orthopedic Surgery specialties include spine, arthroplasty, foot and ankle, hand, sports, trauma, upper extremity, lower extremity and pediatrics.
+The section is part of innovative research initiatives that benefit patient care, residents and stakeholders in the Orthopedic and academic communities.

 Pediatric Surgery Section

 The referral centre for Manitoba, Nunavut and Northwestern Ontario, the Pediatric Surgery Section provides general surgical services for neonates, infants, and children up to and including 16 years of age.

 The Plastic Surgery Section provides all plastic surgical care to the province of Manitoba, Northwestern Ontario and a significant portion of Nunavut.
 All microvascular reconstruction, breast reconstruction, major burn treatment and hand surgery are solely provided by plastic surgeons in the province.
 The section also provides significant care in craniofacial surgery, upper extremity and lower extremity reconstruction, skin cancers, complex wound reconstruction and esthetic surgery.